carbaior/sescc/README.md

 First line **must** be HIP35550 (Delta Geminorum), which is a surrogate of the equinox as the reference point for any epoch, rather than the one employed by the computer, which may differ from that of the ancient astronomer.

-## A New Understanding of the Almagest
+## My understanding of the Almagest

 A series of experiments derived from this dating method allow us to propose a new hypothesis about the history of the Almagest, which explains some of its most enigmatic peculiarities.
 Unfortunately, due to lack of time, I cannot document these investigations properly.
 However, I am leaving the conclusions here so they do not fall into complete oblivion in case I finally do not find the time or motivation to do so.